centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/generate-mode.md

 Generate Mode is the heart of BitwigBuddy, allowing you to quickly create drum patterns, rhythmic sequences, and musical phrases.

+All selected settings in this panel are saved within the Bitwig Project.

 ![Generate Mode Panel](../../images/Generate-Page.png)

 ## Mode Selection